DavidAyotte/drinfeld_modular_forms/README.md

 # Drinfeld Modular Forms

-This SageMath package provides an implementation for computing with Drinfeld modular forms for `GL_r(A)`.
+This SageMath package provides an implementation for computing with Drinfeld modular forms for the full modular group.

+## Installation

+This package has been tested on SageMath version 9.8 and higher.
+It is not guaranteed to work on previous versions.

+### Install from PyPI

-To install this package, first clone this repository and then run the following command (inside the project's folder):
+The easiest way to install this package is via PyPI.
+You simply have to run SageMath first and then type the following command

+`sage: pip install drinfeld-modular-forms`

+### Install from source code

+You can also install this package by cloning the source code from the [Github repo](https://github.com/DavidAyotte/drinfeld_modular_forms).

+Next, you have to run `make install` inside the project's folder.
+You can also run the following command:

 `sage -pip install --upgrade --no-index -v .`

 If there is any changes to the current repo, you will then simply need to pull the changes and run the above command again.

-Next, if you want to import everything in your session, just run:
+## Usage

+After running SageMath, you can import the functionalities of this package by typing the following command:

 `sage: from drinfeld_modular_forms import *`

+## Documentation

 The documentation is available at this address:

 https://davidayotte.github.io/drinfeld_modular_forms

-## Examples:
+## Examples

 One may create the ring of Drinfeld modular forms: